Are you experiencing repetitive nuisance alarms?

 What are "false alarms" and how do they occur?

-What facility managers commonly call “false alarms” are when disturbed water sensing cables release leak alarms without the presence of water.
+What facility managers commonly call "false alarms" are when disturbed water sensing cables release leak alarms without the presence of water.
 This is often the case in an environment where dust is commonly present.
-However, it may also occur in a neat environment where metal surfaces - such as earthing braids, raise floor pedestals, or edges of cable trays – are present in zones where cables are installed.
+However, it may also occur in a neat environment where metal surfaces - such as earthing braids, raised floor pedestals, or edges of cable trays - are present in zones where cables are installed.

 On a sensing cable, a leak is detected when electrical contact is created between two sensing wires.
 Any conductive material that is able to create a contact would trigger a leak alarm on the system.
-These materials include conductive dust and any grounded metal part under the raised floor, as they are all in contact through the building’s foundations.
-That’s how false alarms occur.
+These materials include conductive dust and any grounded metal part under the raised floor, as they are all in contact with the building's foundations.
+That's how false alarms occur.

 How can the TTK water sensing cable efficiently resist dust?